 As noted in Note 1, the Company completed a business combination with Mana on October 25, 2022.
 In connection with the proposed business combination, by agreement dated May 13, 2022, Mana engaged The Benchmark Company, LLC ("Benchmark") as its M&A advisor.
 Upon closing of the business combination, Cardio assumed the contractual engagement entered into by Mana.
-On November 14, 2022, Cardio and Benchmark entered into Amendment No. 1 Engagement Letter (the

-"Amendment" "Amendment Engagement").
-Pursuant to the Amendment Engagement, the parties agreed that the Company would pay Benchmark \$230,000 at the closing of the business combination and an additional \$435,000 on October 25, 2023.
-Both of those payments have been made in full.
-In addition, the Amendment Engagement provided that Benchmark be granted a right of first refusal to act as lead or joint-lead investment banker, lead or joint-lead book-runner and/or lead or joint-lead placement agent for all future public and private equity and debt offerings through October 25, 2023.
-Based on the right of first refusal, Benchmark alleges that it is owed damages because the Company entered into the Yorkville Convertible Debenture Transaction (see Note 11 to Notes to Condensed Consolidated Financial Statements) without first offering Benchmark the right to serve as the lead or joint-lead placement agent for the transaction.
-The Company is evaluating continues to evaluate the claim.
+On November 14, 2022, Cardio and Benchmark entered into Amendment No. 1 Engagement Letter (the "Amendment Engagement").
+Pursuant to the Amendment Engagement, Benchmark has been granted a right of first refusal to act as lead or joint-lead investment banker, lead or joint-lead book-runner and/or lead or joint-lead placement agent for all future public and private equity and debt offerings through October 25, 2023.
+Based on the right of first refusal, Benchmark alleges that it is owed damages because the Company entered into the Yorkville Convertible Debenture Transaction (see Note 11 to Notes to Consolidated Financial Statements) without first offering Benchmark the right to serve as the lead or joint-lead placement agent for the transaction.
+The Company continues to evaluate the claim.
 No legal proceedings have been instigated.